xonsh/xonsh/news/fix-history-gc.rst

 **Changed:**

-  Garbage collection avoids deleting history and issues a warning instead if existing history is more than double the comfigured limit.
+* Garbage collection avoids deleting history and issues a warning instead if existing history is more than double the comfigured limit.
   This protects active users who might have accumulated a lot of history while a bug was preventing garbage collection.
 The warning will be displayed each time Xonsh is started until user takes action to reconcile the situation.
+* ``tests\test_integrations.py`` no longer runs with XONSH_DEBUG=1 (because new, debug-only progress messages from history were breaking it).

 **Deprecated:**